-Erectile dysfunction (ED) injections are usually an effective alternative treatment for people who cannot use other ED medications.
-They can also help those with severe ED due to underlying health conditions, such as diabetes or high blood pressure.
+Erectile dysfunction (ED) injections can be an effective alternative treatment for people who cannot use other ED medications.
+They can also help with severe ED due to underlying health conditions, such as diabetes or high blood pressure.

 This article focuses on the different types of injectable ED therapies, how they work, how much they cost, and side effects.

 Doctors tend to prescribe three main types of injectable ED medications:

 Most people begin their therapy with Trimix, which is a mixture of alprostadil, phentolamine, and papaverine.

 Other injectable medications that include the above are also available as part of a single or dual combination treatment.

 Injectable ED treatments work by relaxing the smooth muscle of the blood vessel walls, causing them to dilate and fill the penis with blood.
 ED injections, in most cases, should not be used in combination with oral ED medications, which work in the same way.

 Experts state injectable therapies trigger a spontaneous erection without the need for sexual stimulation.
 In contrast, oral medications, such as Viagra, require sexual stimulation to cause an erection.
 Injectables also overcome drug absorption issues that may occur with certain oral medications.

 Erections typically take 10–15 minutes to develop, lasting for roughly 30–60 minutes.